EITC, PATH Act, and J-1 Visa Taxes: The Silent System That Freezes Refunds

 -

-Once flagged, resolving the issue can take months, even after leaving the U.S.
+Once flagged, resolving the issue can take months, sometimes after the J-1 program has already ended.

 Forms Matter: 1040NR vs 1040 for J-1 Workers